NMN And Cancer: Is NMN A Friend Or Foe? | HealthspanX

 Research findings on NMN and cancer are mixed.
-There's results that argue for both the protective effect and the adverse effect of NMN for cancer patients.
+Evidence suggests there are both potential benefits and risks of NMN in cancer contexts.
+There’s results that argue for both the protective effect and the adverse effect of NMN for cancer patients.

-The overall impact appears to depend on factors such as cancer type, dosage, and a person’s general health.
+The overall impact appears to depend on factors such as cancer type, dosage, a person’s general health, and the risk of cancer associated with NMN supplementation.

 Could a supplement designed to support healthy aging also play a role in stopping — or fueling — cancer?
+It is important to consider how NMN may affect human health as a whole, not just its relationship to cancer.
 Let’s take a deep dive into recent studies that have investigated NMN against cancer.

 What Is NMN?

 NMN (β-nicotinamide mononucleotide) is a molecule your body uses to make NAD+.
-NAD+ is a compound essential for repairing DNA, producing energy, and keeping cells alive.
+NAD+ is a compound essential for regulating mitochondrial function, repairing DNA, and keeping cells alive.
+NMN supports these processes at the cellular level by influencing cell function, helping maintain DNA integrity, energy production, and overall cellular health.

 In healthy cells, this is good news — NAD+ helps prevent mutations that might turn into cancer.
+NAD+ is also involved in glucose metabolism, a critical process for energy production in both healthy and cancerous cells.
 But here’s the catch: cancer cells also love NAD+.
 They use it to fuel their rapid growth, much like weeds soaking up water meant for your garden.

 Can NMN Inhibit Cancer Growth?